In conversation with More

 Gregory: I’d be a hypocrite if I became part of the hazardous clamor it generates.

 Gregory: Possibly, but I’m not necessarily looking for those who seek silence.
 Anyway, I know there’s no avoiding social media for potential future projects that involve others.
 But for this . . .
-I’ll give it a thought.
+I’ll give it some thought.
 I appreciate your advice.

 More: You’d also be able to contact some people who are otherwise unreachable to interview on Everyone I Knew.